Nameless Rumia's Wiki

 On the surface, the labels allow people to recognize whether a post is made by state-affiliated media, allows people to scrutinize others for interacting with said media, and allows the state to protect its own interests.
 However, the label feels hand-holdy, digital confrontations are tiresome, and it feels rather counterintuitive to let the state publicly label sources as, what some would say, a thoughtcrime or wrongthink.

-In the case of Facebook, who spins these labels as a positive change,10)11) you do have to consider that its real name policy essentially throws their users into an hostage situation where they are encouraged to conform (i.e. groupthink) or risk ostracization (i.e. cancel culture), both of which only further political polarization.
-In a way, this all has become a very discrete form of psychological warfare.
+In the case of Facebook, who spins these labels as a positive change,10)11) you do have to consider that its real name policy essentially throws their users into a hostage situation where they are encouraged to conform (i.e. groupthink) or risk ostracization (i.e. cancel culture), both of which only further political polarization and both parties might lose friends.12) It's kinda like psychological warfare.

 List of notable services that use the label